5 obvious fixes for the military’s weight problem

 But the military branches have some obvious choices that could help troops maintain healthier weights, making it easier to fight on future battlefields.
 While this article focuses on potential fixes for the Army, all the branches have similar ways to win the battle of the bulge.

-1. Seriously, it’s time have to look at DFAC design
+1. Seriously, it’s time to have a look at DFAC design

-So, meats and other main plate items are rationed out by military cooks and contractors who work at dining facilities, but desserts and soda are available for troops to grab for themselves.
+As anyone who has even been inside a chow hall knows, meats and other main course items are rationed out by military cooks and contractors who work at dining facilities, but desserts and soda are available for troops to grab for themselves.

 Surely, a military fighting a weight problem would rather its soldiers choose more lean proteins and complex carbs than sugary desserts.
 So why not make the healthier option the easier one?
 Admittedly, the proteins cost more than the desserts, but replacing a soldier who becomes too fat to serve is pretty expensive too.